AhoyLemon/damn.dog/readme.md

 ![damn.dog](http://damn.dog/img/twitter-card.png)
-###(a WikiHow Picture Guessing Game)
+###(a wikiHow Picture Guessing Game)

 ## What is this?
-Damn.dog is a game where you are shown an actual WikiHow illustration, and have to figure out which actual WikiHow article it belongs to.
+Damn.dog is a game where you are shown an actual wikiHow illustration, and have to figure out which actual wikiHow article it belongs to.
 [Pull requests](https://github.com/AhoyLemon/Damn-Dog/pull/new/gh-pages) welcome.

 ## What's with the name?
 The name actually came first.
 I was surprised to find out that the domain `damn.dog` was not already taken, so I had to get it for myself.
 After that point I had to try to figure out what to do with it.
 This is what came to mind.